Help center support eXpress

 macOS Apple > System Preferences > Notifications > find the app > Allow Notifications > enable Badge application icon.

-Windows (10, 11) Settings > Personalization > Taskbar > Show badges on taskbar buttons.
+Windows (10, 11) Settings > Personalization > Taskbar > Show badges (icons) on taskbar buttons.

 Note: badges are not displayed on small taskbar buttons.